openswarm-eu/bifrost-openswarm-module-asset-simulator/README.md

 vX.Y.Z (see `release` branch. `vX.Y.Z-A` indicates a re-release of a version (mostly fixes), the flag `-A` can be ignored when docker images are used)
 # Acknowledgement

 Part of the source code in this repository is developed within the frame and for the purpose of the OpenSwarm project.
-This project has received funding from the European Unioan's Horizon Europe Framework Programme under Grant Agreement No. 101093046.
+This project has received funding from the European Union's Horizon Europe Framework Program under Grant Agreement No. 101093046.

 ![OpenSwarm - Funded by the European Union](logos/ack.png)